heather-yaple/auth-me-project/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "cabin couldn't be found"
     }
     ```

-### Create a Booking from a Spot based on the Spot's id
+### Create a Booking from a cabin based on the cabin's id

-Create and return a new booking from a spot specified by id.
+Create and return a new booking from a cabin specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must NOT belong to the current user
+* Require proper authorization: cabin must NOT belong to the current user
 * Request
   * Method: POST
-  * Route path: /api/spots/:spotId/bookings
+  * Route path: /api/cabins/:cabinId/bookings
   * Headers:
     * Content-Type: application/json
   * Body: